 1985

-Leeds City Council establishes the Northern School of Contemporary Dance as the first dance school within the public sector.
-It was the first dance school to be established in the public sector.
-Nadine Senior MBE was the school’s founding Principal.
-Alison Beckett and Namron joined Nadine as founding staff members.
+Leeds City Council establishes the Northern School of Contemporary Dance as the first dance school within the public sector, with Nadine Senior as the school’s founding Principal.
+Alison Beckett and Namron join Nadine as founding staff members.

 1987